UI 40x12x7 [CA] - badge holder

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+- Key role in the industry of new technologies – are utilized in HDD drives, electric motors, medical equipment and very highly developed apparatuses.

 Disadvantages of neodymium magnets: